ims-systems-00/ims-kb/docs/General Information/new_user.md

 <iframe width="426" height="240" src="https://www.youtube.com/embed/9xyhqlusJmA" title="YT Login" alt="00 - Login (Video)" frameborder="0" allow="fullscreen" allowfullscreen></iframe>

-You will need to access your organisation's iMS System, you will have received the website address during your onboarding process.
-From here, log in to the website using the login details found in the email.
+You will need to access your organisation's [iMS System](portals.imssystems.tech), you will have received the `Organisation name` during your onboarding process.
+You will need to log in to the website using the login details found in the email.

 <img src="/img/DocImg/General Information/New_User/Log_In.png" alt="Log In" class="center"/>